-The School of Medicine through the Medical Humanities and Ethics Certificate Program offers a Certificate ("The Medical Humanities and Ethics Certificate") for students enrolled in the School of Medicine who have demonstrated a substantive concentration in Medical Humanities through course work, participation in the Medical Humanities community, a substantial written project, and relevant volunteer work experience.
+The School of Medicine through the Medical Humanities and Ethics Certificate Program offers a Certificate ("The Medical Humanities Certificate") for students enrolled in the School of Medicine who have demonstrated an interest in Medical Humanities.
+The scholarly concentration and resulting Certificate is earned through course work, participation in the Medical Humanities community, a substantial written project, and relevant volunteer work experience.
 The award of the Medical Humanities and Ethics Certificate is noted on the student's residency letter.
+Students completing the Medical Humanities and Ethics Certificate Program will be given the designation of John.
+P. McGovern Scholars at graduation.